TheDatumOrg/kshape-python/README.md

 a new fast and accurate unsupervised time-series cluster algorithm.
 [See also](#relevant-articles)

+We used this implementation for our paper: [Sieve: Actionable Insights from Monitored Metrics in Distributed Systems](https://sieve-microservices.github.io/)

 ## Installation
-If you are using a virtualenvironment activate it.
+If you are using a [virtualenv](https://virtualenv.pypa.io/en/stable/) activate it.
 Otherwise you can install into the system python

 ```console